pzivich/Delicatessen/docs/Built-in Equations.rst

 Accelerated Failure Time
 -----------------------------
 Currently, only an AFT model with a Weibull (Weibull-AFT) is available for use.
-Plans are to add support for other AFT.
+Plans are to add support for other AFT distributions.
 Unlike the previous exponential and Weibull models, the AFT models can further include covariates, where the effect of a covariate is interpreted as an 'acceleration' factor.
 In the two sample case, the AFT can be thought of as the following

 .. math::